• Special Issue Topic

 Emeritus Professor at University Paris 7, Paris, France

-Research Keywords: sepsis, immune response, ARDS, emodynamic monitoring, cardiovascular physiology, acute kidney injury, brain injury
+Research Keywords: Sepsis, immune response, ARDS, emodynamic monitoring, cardiovascular physiology, acute kidney injury, brain injury

 About the Special Issue